igr/color-code/doc/iscan.md

 # ISCAN

 This is a pen-and-paper tool for quick analysis of the code structure.
-The goal is to be able to tell quickly if the code is rather well-structured or not.
+The goal is to tell quickly if the code is relatively well-structured or not.

 The ISCAN report is a distilled version of the code structure.